 Above Growing Learners are the second-floor former classrooms.
 In the future, they will be rented to compatible businesses that could further enhance the Stevens Square Community Center and the Stevens Square at Baxter Woods lifestyle choices.

 A Visionary Developer

-The Stevens Square Community Center is the brainchild of Stevens Square’s visionary Developer Kevin Bunker, founder and principle of Developers Collaborative.
-It’s a major component of Kevin’s plan for the entire campus, something that is uncommon to Portland and Maine as a whole: a master planned 55+ Active Lifestyle community.
+The Stevens Square Community Center is the brainchild of Stevens Square’s visionary Developer Kevin Bunker, founder and principal of Developers Collaborative.
+It’s a major component of Kevin’s plan for the entire campus, something that is uncommon to Portland and Maine as a whole: a master-planned 55+ Active Lifestyle community.

 Kevin’s ability to restore the empty school building and transform it into mixed-use wellness and activity center depended on approval of a zoning change, first by the Portland Planning Board and then by the City Council.